survivejs/webpack-book/manuscript/packages/01_consuming.md

 An important part of maintaining a project is keeping their dependencies up to date.
 How to do this depends a lot of on the maturity of your project.
 Ideally, you have an excellent set of tests covering the functionality.
 If not, things can get a little hairier.
 You can consider the following approaches:

 * You can update all dependencies at once and hope for the best.
 Tools, such as [npm-check-updates](https://www.npmjs.com/package/npm-check-updates), [npm-check](https://www.npmjs.com/package/npm-check), [npm-upgrade](https://www.npmjs.com/package/npm-upgrade), or [updtr](https://www.npmjs.com/package/updtr), can do this for you.
-* Install the newest version of a specific dependency, e.g., `npm install lodash@* --save` as a more controlled way to approach the problem.
+* Install the newest version of a specific dependency, e.g., `npm install lodash@* --save` as a more controlled approach.
 * Patch version information by hand by modifying *package.json* directly.

 It is important to remember that your dependencies may introduce backward incompatible changes.
 Temember how SemVer works and study release notes of dependencies.
 They might not always exist, so you may have to go through the project commit history.